adielbm/notes/notes/Computation/Turing Machine.md

 	- For every string $w\in L$, $M$ accepts $w$
 	- For every string $w\notin L$, $M$ either rejects $w$ or loops forever
 - A language is said to be **Turing-recognizable** (or **recursively enumerable** (RE)) if it is recognized by some Turing machine.
+- (4.18) There exists some languages that are not Turing-recognizable.
+- A language is said to be **co-Turing-recognizable** if its complement is Turing-recognizable.

 #### Recursive (Decidable) Languages (R)

 - A Turing machine $M$ is said to **decide** a language $L$ (and $L$ is said to be **decided** by $M$) if: